Bobby Cash: 2003–present

-Bobby Cash recorded his debut album, Cowboy at Heart, with some of the cream of the Australian music industry.
+Cash recorded his debut album, Cowboy at Heart, with some of the cream of the Australian music industry.
 Produced by Golden Guitar winner, Lawrie Minson, the album also featured duets with Smoky Dawson and Tania Kernaghan.

-In June 2005, Bobby Cash's music was recognized in the United States by the Country Music Association, Nashville, Tennessee.
+In June 2005, Cash's music was recognized in the United States by the Country Music Association, Nashville, Tennessee.

-India is listed on the country music world map as one of the foreign territories outside the United States with a country music culture and Bobby Cash was invited as one of CMA's nominees for Global Artist of the Year Award given in recognition for furthering of country music in a territory other than the United States.
-While he did not win the Award, Bobby Cash's performance at The Stage On Broadway did lead to a standing ovation led by the then chief of CMA, Ed Benson.
+India is listed on the country music world map as one of the foreign territories outside the United States with a country music culture and Cash was invited as one of CMA's nominees for Global Artist of the Year Award given in recognition for furthering of country music in a territory other than the United States.
+While he did not win the Award, Cash's performance at The Stage on Broadway did lead to a standing ovation led by the then chief of CMA, Ed Benson.

+The same year, heading back to Australia, he proceeded to record his second album, Phoenix to El Paso, a collection of cover versions of crowd favorites.

+In 2006, he recorded a third album, State of My Heart.